Preston-Landers/QuietPlaces/Readme.md

 * Ability to resize quiet places with scale gestures
   * Not critical because we have buttons to resize the selected place.
 * Add a general purpose "active" button to the home screen - same as Use Location in settings?
+* Use Async Task to load quiet places from database!
+Avoid long pauses in startup
+* Only refresh the Places list if we stray far enough from the location of the last check
+  * I thought the LBP code did this..?

 ## Known Bugs ##